Part 2 of 3

 - The

-high effect-coded value implies that despite the high Property Price to Income and Mortgage to Income ratios, Brazil remains an attractive
+high effect-coded value implies that, despite high Property Price-to-Income and Mortgage-to-Income ratios, Brazil remains an attractive destination for investment or renting due to other positive market

 dynamics.